RavikantShinde05/RavikantShinde05/README.md

 - 🔭 I’m currently Building <h2>On-Chain AI Agents</h2>

-- 🌱 I’m currently learning <h2>Various BlockChain protocols, Tools, and underneath techstack used for Ecosystem in the Web3-Decentralized World, and technologies / Protocols that are leveraging Cross-Chain funtionality, connecting with the REAL-WORLD assets (Connecting Web2 to Web3 World with the use of Oracles)</h2>
+- 🌱 I’m currently learning <h2>Various Blockchain protocols, Tools, and underneath techstack used for Ecosystem in the Web3-Decentralized World, and technologies / Protocols that are leveraging Cross-Chain funtionality, connecting with the REAL-WORLD assets (Connecting Web2 to Web3 World with the use of Oracles)</h2>

 - 📫 How to reach me  **ravikantss05@gmail.com**